 Should you be paying $100+ a month for cable TV?

-On the other side, we’ve met many people who have finally been able to pay off their student debts by living more simply and are able to work and travel at the same time.
+On the other side, we’ve met many people who have finally been able to pay off their student or credit card debts by living more simply and are able to work and travel at the same time.

 If you’re looking to find financial freedom and are willing to make some significant lifestyle changes to do that, then RVing could be a path to achieve that but it is NOT a golden ticket quick fix – it’s a bit more complicated than that.

-I’d suggest checking out Mr. Money Mustache for some good financial tips and tricks if you’re really looking to make some changes in your pocketbook.
+I’d suggest checking out Full-Time RV Finance Course by Chickery’s Travels for some good financial tips and tricks if you’re really looking to make some changes in your pocketbook.
+They paid off $137,000 in debt during their 6 years of full-time RV living and share how they did it in this course.

 Regardless of your style of living, you’re going to want to build a budget.
-This will help you estimate the costs of your RV life, and balance that with your income.
+This will help you estimate your full-time RV living costs and balance them with your income.

 For us, we sold everything and quit our jobs, so we had zero income at the start of our journey.
 It was important to track all our expenses carefully so that we could stay on the road for as long as possible while not bringing in any income.